gizmore/phpgdo/DOCS/GDO7_CONVENTIONS.md

 ---

-# GDOv7 Conventions: Magic Behaviour, Constants and Methods
+## GDOv7 Conventions, Magic behaviour, constants and methods

  - The **foldernames** */inc3p/*, */node_modules/*,
  */bower_components/* and */vendor/*;
  are the default third party library foldernames, and ignored at some occassions and processes.

+ - **Filepathes** distingush their type between file and folder by the last character.
+Directories end with a `/`.

 ---

-# GDOv7 Conventions: DB identifiers
+## GDOv7 Conventions: DB identifiers

 **Table names**, by default, equal their lowercased simple classnames.
 E.g. GDO_User has the table name gdo_user.